 Implementation.
 Our implementation of assert-instances is different from that of the previous two assertions since this assertion is tied not to object instances but to types.
-In Jikes RVM, the RVMClass class corresponds to a Java class, so we modify RVMClass to maintain two extra pieces of information: the instance limit and the instance count for this class.
+In Jikes RVM, the RVM-Class class corresponds to a Java class, so we modify RVMClass to maintain two extra pieces of information: the instance limit and the instance count for this class.

 When the virtual machine encounters an assert-instances call, we set the instance limit for the type and add the type to a list of types for which we are tracking instances.
 During GC, every time we encounter an object of a tracked type, we increment the corresponding RVMClass's instance count.
 At the end of GC, we iterate through our list of tracked types, checking whether the instance limit has been violated.
-If so, we print a warning for the user.